Supporting the Whole Girl

 If the student requires prescription medication on the trip and parent/guardian has not previously submitted the Prescription Medication Authorization Form to Magnus Health SMR, the parent/guardian should submit a form with the updated medication to Magnus Health SMR two weeks prior to trip departure.

-The student must notify the lead chaperon that he/she is carrying authorized prescription medication on his/her person during the trip.
+The student must notify the lead chaperone that they are carrying authorized prescription medication on their person during the trip.

 • Student Accidental Injury Insurance

 The school carries student accident insurance for on-campus and school-sponsored activities.
-Accidents are reported to Nurse Kathy and she can assist parents with questions and with filing the necessary paperwork.
+Accidents are reported to the School Nurse and she can assist parents with questions and with filing the necessary paperwork.

 Advising Assemblies: Connecting Now and Prepping for the Future

-Flintridge Sacred Heart's Counseling and Advising departments host monthly assemblies, during which freshmen and sophomore students explore developmentally appropriate issues with the guidance of trained facilitators.
+Flintridge Sacred Heart Academy's Counseling department hosts monthly assemblies, during which freshmen and sophomore students explore developmentally appropriate issues with the guidance of trained facilitators.
 Topics include creating and maintaining healthy relationships, drug/alcohol education, sleep and nutrition, setting goals, reflecting on academic performance and more.
 Some of the advising assemblies are designed to prepare students for the college counseling process that begins junior year.

 Jess Hopkins advising assembly